Jurong Island: Jurong Rock Caverns

 Construction work on Jurong Rock Caverns (JRC), Singapore's first underground rock caverns for storage of crude oil, condensates, naphtha and gas-oil, started on 8 February 2007.
-JTC Corporation has been appointed by the Singapore government to undertake the construction of JRC.
+JTC Corporation was appointed by the Singapore government to undertake the construction of JRC.

 Located beneath the seabed of Banyan Basin, off Jurong Island, JRC was completed in phases beginning in 2013, and was officially opened on 2 September 2014.
-As a result of this first phase of work, the caverns reportedly have a storage capacity of 1.47 million cubic metres.
-Phase 2, which has the potential to add another 1.32 million cubic metres, is being explored.
+As a result of this first phase of work, the caverns reportedly have a storage capacity of 1.47 e6m3.
+Phase 2, which has the potential to add another 1.32 e6m3, is being explored.